Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Methodology

 \subsection{Apparatus}

-For the environment configuration of our AR system, we used Microsoft HoloLens 2 glasses, the specialized OST HMD with one dedicated application developed on it.
+For the environmental configuration of our AR system, we used Microsoft HoloLens 2 glasses; the specialized OST HMD with one dedicated application developed on it.
 This HMD weighs 566 grams with a built-in battery, and has see-through holographic lenses, a SoC Qualcomm Snapdragon 850, and a second-generation custom-built holographic processing unit.
 All of these characteristics enable the user to wear it freely and comfortably.
-The AR application was developed with Unity3D 2020.3.20f1 and Mixed Reality Toolkit (MRTK).
+The AR application was developed with Unity3D 2020.3.20f1 and Mixed Reality Toolkit 2.7 (MRTK).
+MRTK is an open-source development kit for creating MR applications for Microsoft HoloLens and Windows MR devices.
+It provides a number of fundamental components to build user interfaces and interactions in mixed reality settings.
+The MRTK components "NearInteractionTouchable" and "NearInteractionGrabbable" were combined in this application to provide hand tracking and touch input on the visualization figures.
+Additionally, the offered "ObjectManipulator" component was utilized to allow users to grab and move the figures with their hands, with gestures like translation, rotation, and scale enabled.
+Furthermore, three virtual buttons were created for switching between visualization figures using the "PressableRoundButton" component.
 For the conventional visualization analysis settings, a 16-inch MacBook Pro (3072*1920) with the operating system macOS Monterey version 12.3.1 was used to conduct the comparison study.
-The actual tool used for users to observe and manipulate the data visualizations in the conventional setting was Matlab\_R2021\_a (the common tool used in IPT related visualization and analysis \cite{zhang2023need,omrani2022multistatic}) with visualization window.
+The actual tool used for users to observe and manipulate the data visualizations in the conventional setting was Matlab\_R2021\_a (the common tool used in IPT related visualization and analysis \cite{omrani2022multistatic}) with visualization window.